apppps/cf-agent/README.md

 - It detects flows in real time, so you can immediately identify problems with complex node connections.

-- you needs chatgpt api and gpt-4o-mini system defaults.
+- system default ai chatgpt-4o-mini. and you needs chatgpt api.

 2. Architecture & Setup